OSB Legislative Policy Guidelines

 A. Oregon State Bar legislative or policy activities shall be limited to those reasonably related to any of the following subjects:

-2. The improvement of the the functioning of the courts, judicial efficacy and efficiency;
+- Improving the functioning of the courts, including issues of judicial independence, fairness, efficacy and efficiency;

-5. The education, ethics, competence, integrity, and regulation as a body, of the legal profession;
+- The education, ethics, competence, integrity and regulation of the legal profession;